pixie-io/docs.px.dev/content/en/tutorials/pixie-101/request-tracing.md

 ## HTTP Errors in the Cluster

+When debugging issues with microservices, it helps to start at a high-level and then drill down.

-To get a high-level overview of the services in your cluster, we'll start with the `px/cluster` script.
+To get a global view of the services in your cluster, we'll use the `px/cluster` script:

 1. Open the [Live UI](http://work.withpixie.ai/) and select `px/cluster` from the `script` drop-down menu at the top.